ClearBlade/native-libraries/filewriter.md

 ~~~

 ## fileWriter.writeToFile
 This method writes the specified data to a file in txt/doc format.
-On successful write, a url is returned which points to the location of file on server
+On successful write, an URL is returned, which points to the server file's location.

-* host - the server on which platform is running
+* host: The server on which the Platform is running
-* data - string that is to be written to file
+* data: String that is to be written to a file
-* file_name - name of file as string
+* file_name: File name as a string

 **Example:**